Clubs and Activities

 Mountain View High School offers a variety of activities to help enrich the educational experience at our school.
 Below you will find a description and contact person for each of our organizations.
 We encourage all of our students to participate in extra-curricular activities.

-Tracey Fisher - Room 1.593The National Beta Club is the largest independent, non-profit, educational youth organization in America.
-Sophomore, Junior, and Senior Mountain View students with a 90% or better total grade average are invited to participate in the Mountain View High School Beta Club chapter at the start of each school year.
+Tracey Fisher - Room 1.091The National Beta Club is the largest independent, non-profit, educational youth organization in America.
+Sophomore, Junior, and Senior Mountain View students with a 3.5 overall grade point average (GPA) or higher. are invited to participate in the Mountain View High School Beta Club chapter at the start of each school year.
 Beta Club is an exciting way to get involved at Mountain View High School.
 You'll meet new people, make new friends and contribute your time, energy, and enthusiasm to benefit your community.
 Beta Club awards students national recognition for their high academic achievement while also equipping them to be the leaders of tomorrow.
 Mountain View Beta Club members participate in exciting and personally rewarding, community service and school-related activities.

 Color Guard - Winter Guard